Refreyd/kottans_frontend/README.md

 * commands,
 * interaction with system and Github,
 * how to use GitHub to collaborate and work with other peoples in team

+## Task 1

+1. "Linux Command Line Basics" course

+I already had some experience with Linux terminal and filesystem but in this course i've discovered some interesting features.
+It was interesting and useful course.